SamWindell/Signet/docs/usage.md

 2 values must be given.
 The first one represents the low velocity and the second one represents the high velocity.
 Each value can be 1 of 3 formats.
 (1) A number from 1 to 127, (2) a regex pattern containing 1 capture group which is to be used to capture the value from the filename of the audio file (not including the extension).
 Or (3), the word 'unchanged' which means the value is not changed if it is already embedded in the file; if there is no value already present, it's set to 1 for the low velocity or 127 for the high velocity.

 # Filepath Commands
+## :sound: folderise
+### Description:
+Moves files into folders based on their names.
+This is done by specifying a regex pattern to match the name against.
+The folder in which the matched file should be moved to can be based off of the name.
+These folders are created if they do not already exist.

+### Usage:
+  `folderise` `filename-regex out-folder`

+### Arguments:
+`filename-regex TEXT REQUIRED`
+The ECMAScript-style regex pattern used to match filenames against.
+The file extension is not part of this comparison.

+`out-folder TEXT REQUIRED`
+The output folder that the matching files should be put into.
+This will be created if it does not exist.
+It can contain numbers in angle brackets to signify where groups from the matching regex should be inserted.
+These means files can end up in multiple folders.
+For example, 'folderise file(\d+).wav C:/folder<1>' would create folders 'C:/folder1' and 'C:/folder2' if there were files 'file1.wav' and 'file2.wav'.

+## :sound: move
+### Description:
+Moves all input files to a given folder.

+### Usage:
+  `move` `[destination-folder]`

+### Arguments:
+`destination-folder TEXT`
+The folder to put all of the input files in.

 ## :sound: rename
 ### Description:
 Various commands for renaming files.